nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ---
 ### Saving the data: `save`

 By default, OneTwoDo data is saved in a file called `todo.txt` in the data folder.
 You can change the file location by provideing a new file name as the parameter.

-Note that changes made to the to-do list is automatically saved.
-You do not need to manually save it each time.
+Note that changes made to OneTwoDo are automatically saved.
+You do not need to manually save them each time using the`save` command.

 Format: `save NEW_FILE_NAME`

 **Examples**

 > * `save newFile.txt`
+>
->    Save the to-do list in a new file entitled newFile.txt.
+>    Save the OneTwoDo data in a new file entitled `newFile.txt`.

 ---
 ### Exiting the program : `exit`

 Exits the program.

 Format: `exit`